bjthe4/bjthe4/README.md

 - Used **Postman** for API testing and **Git** for version control across collaborative projects
 - Created interactive interfaces focused on **user experience** and **accessibility**
 - Presented technical work through **project walkthroughs**, documentation, and demos
+- Participated in a front-end engineering externship focused on building a React-based Chrome extension; collaborated on features like dropdown components and login modals while learning Tailwind CSS, Storybook, and Git workflows in a fast-paced, team-based environment

 # Project links that I have done and currently working on:
 - https://bjthe4.github.io/se_project_about-me/